Preparing for The Content Marketing Marathon

 - A graphic designer or agency can help you create visual content like infographics.

-- A professional photographer or studio can provide you with images of your location, staff, or products for your e-commerce site.
+- A professional photographer or studio can provide images of your location, staff, or products for your e-commerce site.

-If you are a more significant business with more resources, you may want to do some of this in-house.
-Most likely, you already have a sales and marketing person or team, so start there.
+You may want to do some of this in-house if you are a more significant business with more resources.
+You likely already have a sales and marketing person or team, so start there.
 You will only need occasional outside help if you can develop your content marketing strategy and create at least some of the content in-house.

 Are You Running the Content Marketing Marathon?